 Recruiting and Training the Millennial Firefighter

-Millennials are smart, tech savvy, collaborative and want to help others, which can make them wonderful firefighters.
-But many millennials may not even think of the fire service as an option.
+However, many millennials may not even think of the fire service as an option.
 Fire departments need to change tactics to draw in and keep millennial firefighter recruits.

 Invest in online engagement

 Studies show that millennials get most of their news and information from social media.
-They also look for job options online.

 Cultivate an inclusive work culture

 Nothing matters more to millennials than relationships, even at work.